hyopjs/hyop/README.md

 # hyop

-Hypertext Operation.
+Hypermedia Operation.
 Tiny library (starting at 61 B) to hydrate operations in the hyop attribute.
 Remove bloat from hydration & JS payloads.
-Use standalone or with other Hypertext libraries like HTMX...Hydration as Hypertext
+Use standalone or with other Hypermedia libraries like HTMX...Hydration as Hypermedia

 This library can be used in a build environment or imported as an ESM in a `<script>` tag.
 For smaller JS payloads, use a build environment.